Trento-Mattarello Airport

 The airport is at an elevation of 610 ft above mean sea level.
 It has one runway designated 18/36 with an asphalt surface measuring 1130 × 30 m.

 Facilities

 There is an airport hotel on site Fly Bike Hotel, along with a Bar-Restaurant.

+The Gianni Caproni Museum of Aeronautics is located at the airport.

 Operations

-The Airport is home to numerous flying schools and clubs.
-Additionally the Protezione Civile has a fleet of Helicopters stationed at the airport.
+The airport is home to numerous flying schools and clubs.
+Additionally, the Protezione Civile has a fleet of helicopters stationed at the airport.